Home

 If your complaint has a safeguarding element to it, or is specifically about a safeguarding concern, then the DRO and the CCSM will take this to the Regional Officer for Safeguarding within the District to share with them.

-How will my complaint process?
+How will my complaint progress?

 The Part 11 process will ask for the CCSM to triage the complaint taking into consideration;

-Resolution – what is the outcome that the complainant is hoping to achieve from this process
+Resolution – what is the outcome that the Complainant is hoping to achieve from this process?

 Tier 1:

-Early resolution.
+Early resolution

 This Tier is where your DRO will be more involved in handling the complaint.
-This tier is for substantiating what happened between both parties and looking for reconciliation between the parties and or resolution.
+This Tier is for substantiating what happened between both parties and looking for reconciliation between the parties and or resolution.

 They may use help from within the District to bring around this resolution.
-During the process, if the DRO is given further evidence, or believes that the complaint requires further investigation, they are allowed to request to the CCSM for this complaint to be considered on a Tier 2 process.
+During the process, if the DRO is given further evidence, or believes that the complaint requires further investigation, they are allowed to request to the CCSM for this complaint to be considered as a Tier 2 process.

 Tier 2:

-This Tier is used for further investigating the complaint if it is noted that further evidence is required into the conduct, or if in fact the conduct stated within the complaint might merit a charge and a disciple process.
+This Tier is used for further investigating the complaint if it is noted that further evidence is required into the conduct, or if in fact the conduct stated within the complaint might merit a charge and a discipline process.
 The CCSM will appoint either a;

 1. Complaints Team Chair on their own.